rgcv/libcgal-julia/README.md

 ## Using `build_tarballs.jl` (recommended)

+**NOTE**: This method is relatively outdated.
+It might work, but be warned.
+YMMV.
+I haven't relied on it since adopting the `jll` artifacts system.

 You're only required to have `julia ≥ 1.0` installed.
 Once that requirement is met, just run: